 Fenceline communities and the public are often wary of industrial projects because of the history of adverse environmental, health, EEJ, and labor impacts they may bring.
-Ensuring community buy-in and addressing public concerns is not just an ethical imperative for developers-failure to build trust with the public can stymie project development, increasing costs by delaying progress and potentially leading to projects being non-viable altogether.clix
+Ensuring community buy-in and addressing public concerns is not just an ethical imperative for developers-failure to build trust with the public can stymie project development, increasing costs by delaying progress and potentially leading to projects being non-viable altogether.^{clix}

 For cement decarbonization, this challenge is particularly pronounced in the context of CCUS projects, which can require substantial buildout of infrastructure (including pipelines), are perceived as allowing continued use of fossil fuels, and may come with additional environmental impacts that have to be abated.
+45

-Solution 6: Implement robust community benefits plans and agreements that are responsive to public concerns, mitigate potential harms, and ensure accountability.
+Solution 6: Implement robust plans and agreements that are responsive to public concerns, mitigate potential harms, and ensure accountability.

-Community benefits agreements (CBA) are signed between developers and community groups that negotiate community support for a project in return for benefits from the developer.clx CBA negotiations are avenues for developers to engage with communities to understand how their project can meet with their goals while ensuring that community needs are met.
-These CBAs can incorporate mechanisms designed to mitigate the impacts from project development that the community is concerned about.
+Negotiations with communities are avenues for developers to engage with communities to understand how their project can meet with their goals while ensuring that community needs are met.
+These negotiations can incorporate mechanisms designed to mitigate the impacts from project development that the community is concerned about.
 Selected examples include requiring the usage of state-of-the-art scrubbers for facilities that may come with air pollution concerns, investments in local infrastructure, job training and local hiring requirements, and implementation of GHG reduction programs.